SEO Support for Small Businesses

 A few common questions about SEO

-• Yes, for most small businesses it works well.
-It has clean page structures, mobile-friendly layouts and built-in metadata settings.
-The key is making sure those tools are actually used properly.
-The bigger issue is rarely the platform; it is usually whether the site has clear structure, useful content and properly written SEO settings.
+• Yes, for most small businesses.
+Clean page structures, mobile-friendly layouts and built-in metadata settings.
+The bigger issue is rarely the platform.
+It is usually whether the site has clear structure, useful content and properly written SEO settings.

-• Ideally, yes.
+• Yes, ideally.
 SEO is much easier to build in from the start than to fix later.
-Your page structure, service content, headings, navigation, internal links and metadata all affect how clearly your website can be understood by search engines.
-A new site is the best opportunity to get it right.
+A new site is the best opportunity to get the structure, content and metadata right before bad habits set in.

 • Yes.
-I can help with Google Business Profile setup and optimisation, service area content on your website, and making sure the right local signals are in place.
-My focus is on practical local visibility improvements, not large-scale agency campaigns.
+Google Business Profile setup, service area content, location signals and making sure your website and profile are working together.
+Practical local visibility improvements, not large-scale campaigns.

-• No, and anyone who does should be treated with caution.
-What I can do is put in place the right foundations: clearer pages, better structure, improved metadata, more useful content and a website that gives Google what it needs to understand your business.
+• No. Anyone who does should be treated with caution.
+What I can do is put the right foundations in place and give your site a fair chance.

 Want your website to be easier to find?

-If your small business website needs stronger SEO foundations, clearer content or better local visibility, I can help you work out what needs improving.
+If your site needs stronger SEO foundations, clearer content or better local visibility, get in touch.
+I will give you a straight answer about what needs improving and whether I am the right person to help.

 Whether you are planning a new Squarespace website, refreshing an existing site or trying to make better sense of local SEO, I will give you practical advice without the jargon.